 Theme: The Soul of Story

 Replicants do not merely lack emotion; more importantly, what the Voight-Kampff test purports to detect is lack of empathy.
-Thus, the idea here is that a human being is a person who can imagine himself in anothers shoes.
-Empathy is learned through life experience, which naturally equals memory in replicants a built-in lack.
+Thus, the idea here is that a human being is a person who can imagine himself in another’s shoes.
+Empathy is learned through life experience, which naturally equals memory –- in replicants a built-in lack.
 It is precisely this lack of empathy that allows replicants to kill without qualm.
-Their state of mind is thus a fusion of two distinct world views: 1) That of a child, because of lack of experience.
-2) That of a psychopath, because of lack of empathy.
-It is interesting to note, that lack of empathy is also often seen in schizophrenics and the autistic, two classes of people with which fascinated author Philip K. Dick, who wrote the book upon which "Blade Runner" was based, "Do Androids Dream of Electric Sheep".
+Their state of mind is thus a fusion of two distinct world views: 1) That of a child, because of their lack of experience.
+2) That of a psychopath, because of their lack of empathy.
+It is interesting to note, that lack of empathy is also often seen in schizophrenics and the autistic, two classes of people which fascinated author Philip K. Dick.

 When Roy Batty confronts his maker Tyrell, he has questions about his own morality, and brings up the subject as if to ask Tyrell for fatherly advice.